kriszyp/xstyle/README.md

 ## Data Binding

-We can combine variables with element generation to create data bindings.
+We can combine property definitions with element generation to create data bindings.
 With data bindings, an element can be generated and the contents can be bound to a variable.
 A basic example of a data binding would be to create a variable with a string value: